TimWortmann/jiraBeginner/README.md

 ![JiraSettingsIssueTypes4](https://user-images.githubusercontent.com/86354671/202117035-c66be767-3e84-4d9a-a1d7-6b4d6fa8d7bc.jpg)

 ### 2.6 Features
+In features you can determine which sections should be shown in your project view.
+Just activate the features that you want to use.
+In this example we activate reports and the issue navigator to explain them later.
 ![JiraSettingsFeatures](https://user-images.githubusercontent.com/86354671/202117140-12ee0480-183e-43a7-baf7-9ad7cff5f753.jpg)

 ### 2.7 Board
+In the bord settings you can eddit nearly every aspect of the board.
+Because of the big scope of this settings this topic will only be touched on briefly.
+In the following image you can se how columns and statuses can be assigned to each other.
 ![JiraSettingsBoard1](https://user-images.githubusercontent.com/86354671/202117238-787bf484-fe45-4a40-b272-63ce7f572b3d.jpg)

 ### 2.8 Toolchain
+Because of the missing relevance for our current software project the toolchain section wont be discussed.

 ### 2.9 Apps
+Apps can be a great way to add missing functionalities to your jira project.
 ![JiraSettingsApps1](https://user-images.githubusercontent.com/86354671/202117325-e4664bc3-ece4-470f-a858-722d76733532.jpg)

+In this example we will add a timesheet addon to analyse the worked times on the project.
 ![JiraSettingsApps2](https://user-images.githubusercontent.com/86354671/202117327-ac845414-467d-473a-b4c2-1778a7ed594a.jpg)

+Before you add any addon to your project you should check what the pricing for it is.
+Our timetracking addon is free a can be added without worries.
 ![JiraSettingsApps3](https://user-images.githubusercontent.com/86354671/202117329-97c7001c-0f20-4f99-b8b0-873de4e78140.jpg)

+Bevor you add the addon you have to choose in which jira instance you want to use it.
 ![JiraSettingsApps4](https://user-images.githubusercontent.com/86354671/202117310-e4ace116-5631-4b94-ae2a-ad5a5213f151.jpg)

+After all here are all informations againt in one window before you finally add the addon.
 ![JiraSettingsApps5](https://user-images.githubusercontent.com/86354671/202117319-9a906569-3694-4923-89f8-ef657e817cca.jpg)